-Apple says a new campus, 20,000 jobs are on the way
+Apple: We'll pay $38B in taxes and add 20,000 jobs in the U.S.

-Apple just made a lofty promise to the American economy.
+Apple just made a bunch of big promises to the American economy.

-The company said in a press release Wednesday that it plans to create 20,000 jobs and invest $30 billion in U.S. facilities over the next five years.
+The company said Wednesday that it will pay $38 billion in taxes on cash it has been keeping overseas.
+It also pledged to create 20,000 jobs and invest $30 billion in U.S. facilities over the next five years.

+The $38 billion tax payment from bringing home overseas profits "would likely be the largest of its kind ever made," Apple said in a press release.

+New U.S. tax rules mean companies like Apple can no longer avoid paying taxes on past international profits by holding the cash outside the United States.
+They must pay tax whether they bring the money back to the country or not.

+Related: U.S. companies will pay billions in tax on offshore cash piles

+American companies with global operations are now expected to pay hundreds of billions of dollars on the overseas profits they've amassed in recent decades.

-Apple also informed employees worldwide on Wednesday that they would receive a $2,500 stock bonus in response to new U.S. tax rules, according to a source familiar with the matter.
+Apple also informed employees worldwide on Wednesday that they would receive a $2,500 stock bonus in response to the new U.S. tax code, according to a source familiar with the matter.
 Bloomberg, which reported the news earlier, said the bonus would be available to employees below a certain senior level.

 Apple employs about 123,000 full-time workers around the world.
 About 84,000 of those employees are based in the United States.